freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 06/09/2022 "Anybody still holding #lunc has balls of steel .. you are risking it all right now .. all of nothing." @lunc_community twitter

++ 06/08/2022 "Why is LUNAC crashing?"
+It's lunacy

 + 06/07/2022 "Less of Richard Heart's ass twerking and more promises kept"

 + 06/06/2022 "I thought that Richard Heart would launch Pulsechain on 6.3.
 Now it's 666 (6/6/2022) and still nothing"